 We walked almost everywhere in Paris, but would not recommend this if you are short on time or do not enjoy long walks.
 The city is large so with limited time, it would be better to use the metro to reach places and then walk around various areas.

-Ride sharing is an option in Paris and can be helpful when in a time crunch or when looking for a simple mode of transportation.
+Taxis and ride sharing companies are also an option in Paris and can be helpful when in a time crunch or when looking for a simple mode of transportation.

 Paris is very large and is broken up into 20 arrondissements.
 Try to stay relatively central to make it easier to explore the city.
 We stayed in the 7th arrondissement, which was a very convenient location.
 I would also recommend looking even closer to the Latin Quarter, found in the 6th, as the Latin Quarter is a great area for meals with its assortment of restaurants, bars, wine bars, and more.